by Business Diamonds

 I would also like to thank the speakers, the wonderful Serena, Giordana and Simona, who proved to be three wonderful contributors and allowed us to cover so many interesting topics.

-The event has come to an end, but I recommend : don’t hesitate to share its contents and continue the discussion with the people around you!
+The event has come to an end, but be sure to share its contents and broaden the discussion with the people around you!

 For further questions and information you can write to: info@theslowcorner.com